titantkx/titan/docs/upgrade.md

   )
   ```

-  Or maybe when add new module, we need call `InitGenesis` method of new module.
+  Or maybe when add new module, we need call `InitGenesis` method of new module (**Only necessary if module is not init from default genesis**) .
 Example:

   ```go
   app.UpgradeKeeper.SetUpgradeHandler(